 Open Thursday through Saturday 6pm to 2am, Sunday 10pm to 2am.

-If you are looking for excellent nightlife in Seattle, you should consider visiting Kremwerk.
-Located in the heart of downtown Seattle, this nightclub has earned a reputation for the electronic music experience it offers to all party goers.
+If you are looking for excellent nightlife in Seattle, you should consider a visit to Kremwerk.
+Located in the heart of downtown Seattle, this nightclub has earned a reputation for the electronic music experience it offers all partygoers.

 Noise Complaint (1809 Minor Ave, Seattle)

-Noise Complaint Seattle is one of the best nightclubs with electronic music in Seattle .
-The club is filled with events that take you deep into electronic music.
+Noise Complaint Seattle is one of the best electronic music nightclubs in Seattle .
+The club is full of events that take you deep into electronic music.

 Nectar Lounge Seattle (412 N 36th St, Seattle)

 Nectar Lounge is another acclaimed music venue to discover in Seattle.
 Since its construction in 2004, it has become one of the most popular nightclubs in the area.
-One of the best things about Nectar Lounge is that it's completely handmade, with a number of unique design elements.
+One of the best things about the Nectar Lounge is that it is completely handmade, with a number of unique design elements.

 Ora Nightclub (2330 1st Ave, Seattle)

-Ora Nightclub is another popular nightclub in Seattle that offers a great dance music experience for millennials.
+Ora Nightclub is another popular Seattle nightclub that offers a great dance music experience for millennials.
 Lots of people and good music for one of the best nightlife experiences in Seattle .